 Prevents Cardiovascular Disease

-Oranges help with cardiovascular disease, which can lead to heart attacks in diabetics.
-It has been shown that the antioxidants found in oranges help prevent plaque formation and atherosclerosis.
+Oranges help with cardiovascular disease, which can lead to heart attacks in people with diabetes.
+The antioxidants found in oranges help prevent plaque formation and atherosclerosis.

 Diet Control

-If diabetic patients are not careful about their diets they could be at risk of developing gastrointestinal issues such as constipation or diarrhea and even worse conditions like ulcerative colitis and Crohn’s disease.
+If diabetic patients are not careful about their diet, they could be at risk of developing gastrointestinal issues such as constipation or diarrhea and even worse conditions like ulcerative colitis and Crohn’s disease.

-For those who want a healthy diet but don’t have time to prepare all of their meals from scratch - having an orange is a perfect solution!
+For those who want a healthy diet but need more time to prepare all their meals from scratch—having an orange is a perfect solution!

 Great for Eye Health

-Oranges are good for eye health.
-This is because oranges increase the level of lutein in your body which protects against cataracts and macular degeneration.
-Additionally, this benefit does not stop with just adding more oranges to your diet - cooking them actually increases their antioxidant levels even further!
+Oranges are good for eye health because they increase the level of lutein in your body, which helps protect against cataracts and macular degeneration.
+This benefit goes beyond eating them raw—cooking oranges can actually boost their antioxidant levels even further.

 This means that whether you eat an orange by itself or cook it into a dish like making marmalade, both options will help keep diabetics’ eyes healthy!